 Each new source or collector deployment such as the reception of Syslogs or Windows Events from new equipment is automatically integrated into the standard dashboards specific to each technology.
 Filters, calendaring and the creation of dashboards with custom widgets make it easy to segment what you are looking for and quickly identify anomalies in the mass of links that make up the IT security perimeter of a company.

-The following screenshot shows a standard dashboard for Windows Events analysis with top n per server, allowing Drill-Down to a particular Windows Event to be investigated.
+The following screenshot shows a standard dashboard for Windows Events analysis with top n per server, allowing to Drill-Down to a particular Windows Event to investigate.

 Here are the typical locations of the logs: